laravel-enso/documentation/docs/backend/charts.md

 <sup>click on the photo to view a short demo in compatible browsers</sup>

+## Installation

+Comes pre-installed in Enso.

+To install outside of Enso:

+1. `composer require laravel-enso/charts`

+2. publish the config with `php artisan vendor:publish --tag=charts-config` and customize as needed

+3. install the api implementation for the front end: `npm i @enso-ui/charts`

 ## Features

 - it supports Bar, Bubble, Line, Pie, Doughnut, Polar Area and Radar chart types